python/cpython/Doc/c-api/init.rst

    of the ``argv[0]`` argument to the :c:func:`main` function of the program (converted to wide characters).
    This is used by :c:func:`Py_GetPath` and some other functions below to find the Python run-time libraries relative to the interpreter executable.
-The default value is ``'python'``.
-The argument should point to a zero-terminated wide character string in static storage whose contents will not change for the duration of the program's execution.
-No code in the Python interpreter will change the contents of this storage.
+   Without calling this function, a program name is inferred as described in :c:member:`PyConfig.program_name`.
+The argument should point to a zero-terminated wide character string.
+The string will be copied, so the caller may free the corresponding memory afterwards.
+The argument to this function may be ``NULL`` or an empty string, in which case the function does nothing.

    Use :c:func:`Py_DecodeLocale` to decode a bytes string to get a :c:type:`wchar_*` string.